Chromodyne/c-prog-modern-approach/ch06/Exercises/readme.md

 }
 ```

-Here is the `continue` statement performing the same function.
+Here is the `goto` statement performing the same function.

 ```C
 int i = 10;